ClaudioZandonella/trackdown/README.md

 The `trackdown` package offers a simple solution for collaborative writing and editing of R Markdown (or Quarto / Sweave) documents.
-Using `trackdown`, the local `.Rmd` (or `.Rnw`) file can be uploaded as a plain-text file to Google Drive.
+Using `trackdown`, the local `.Rmd` (or Quarto / `.Rnw`) file can be uploaded as a plain-text file to Google Drive.
 By taking advantage of the easily readable Markdown (or LaTeX) syntax and the well-known online interface offered by Google Docs, collaborators can easily contribute to the writing and editing process.
 After integrating all authors’